I am injured. Yes, it’s true, I have sustained a bizarre injury in odd circumstances.

 Bam!
 My left foot caught the leg of the ironing board.
 The ironing board was sent sprawling towards the floor and my wedding band flew off my finger in the resulting melee, making a distinctive tinkling sound as it hit the ground.

 What followed was not pretty.
 I might have called the ironing board an exceptionally rude name.
-You know, like, a really very rude name indeed.
+You know, like, a really, very, exceptionally rude name indeed.

 The next few minutes were spent either limping around the room trying to figure out how badly I was hurt or rolling around on the floor rubbing the lower half of my leg as pain coursed through it.
 As my wife commented later; “It must have been just like childbirth.”